Settlement Approval: Cy-Près Settlement Gets Different Reception in BC and Ontario

 Differing Views About Cy-près-Based Settlements in BC and Ontario

-In Chartrand, Justice Tucker approved the use of cy-près to distribute the settlement funds to the Law Foundation of British Columbia.
-He noted that cy-près was a “well-established distribution mechanism” and found it was appropriate in this case, as the unidentifiable class and administrative costs made individual distribution impracticable.
-Justice Tucker noted that a cy-près distribution will generally be appropriate if it indirectly benefits the class and/or incentivizes behaviour modification.
-He was satisfied that the Settlement Agreement met these goals, as the Law Foundation of British Columbia had provided evidence of its past projects involving privacy rights in the technology sector.
+In Chartrand, Madam Justice Tucker approved the use of cy-près to distribute the settlement funds to the Law Foundation of British Columbia.
+She noted that cy-près was a “well-established distribution mechanism” and found it was appropriate in this case, as the unidentifiable class and administrative costs made individual distribution impracticable.
+Madam Justice Tucker noted that a cy-près distribution will generally be appropriate if it indirectly benefits the class and/or incentivizes behaviour modification.
+She was satisfied that the Settlement Agreement met these goals, as the Law Foundation of British Columbia had provided evidence of its past projects involving privacy rights in the technology sector.